BrucePerens/ws_service/README.md

   # https://luckyframework.org/guides/http-and-routing/http-handlers
   def middleware : Array(HTTP::Handler)
     [
-      WS_Middleware.instance, # Add this one.
+      WS::Middleware.instance, # Add this one.

       # There is a long list of handlers here.